AugustusClient/Augustus-Wiki/src/content/docs/combat/antibot.md

 ---
 title: Antibot
 ---

-Antibot is used to filter out fake Players/Bots made by Anticheats in an efford to detect your Killaura
+Antibot is used to filter out fake Players made by Anticheats effords to detect your Killaura
+# Modes
+Modes are used to customize Antibot so it suits the Server you play on

 #### Advanced
 Uses Magic to search for Bots(idk atm)